ceros/ceros-plugins/README.md

      - Create as many button components as there are slides
      - DO NOT put them on the same layer as any of the slides
      - Put the corresponding slide number in the button's payload.
 (1, 2, 3, etc.)

-  This plugin is licensed under the MIT license.
-A copy of this license and the accompanying source code is available at https://github.com/ceros/ceros-plugins /